kgolid/cellular-automata-post/readme.md

 }
 ```

-This is where we are heavily depending on our context object, utilizing no less than 5 different methods from it.
-Let's take a quick look at each one, and how we use them.
+This is where we are heavily depending on our context object, utilising no less than 5 different methods from it.
+Here is a quick look at each one, and how we use them.

 - `fillStyle` specifies what you want to fill your shapes with.
-It can be a color, like `"#f55"`, but also a gradient or a pattern.
+It can be a colour, like `"#f55"`, but also a gradient or a pattern.
 We use it to distinguish between 0-cells and 1-cells.
 - `fillRect(x, y, w, h)` draws a rectangle from point (x,y) with width w and height h, filled according to the `fillStyle`.
 Our rectangles are simple squares, but you might be surprised that they all are positioned in origo.
 This is because we use it in conjunction with `translate`.
 - `translate(x, y)` lets you move the whole coordinate system around.
 This persists, so it works as a great alternative to keeping track of the different positions of items.
 For instance, instead of calculating the position of each individual cell in our grid, we can just draw a cell, move to the right, draw a new cell and so on.
 - `save()` and `restore()` is used together with `translate` and other coordinate-transforming methods.
 We use them to _save_ the current coordinate system at a certain point, so that we at a later point may return to it (using _restore_).
 In our case, we save our coordinate system before we start drawing a row and move to the right.
 Then, when we are done drawing the row and are all the way to the right, we restore, so we get back to our initial state.
 Finally we move down so that we are ready to start drawing the next row.